mattbostock/ansible-thething/README.md

 ## Configuration

-I've made use file lookups and vars_prompt to pull in configuration variables, such as:
+I've made use of Ansible's file lookups and vars_prompt to pull in configuration variables, such as:

 - A ZNC username and password
 - An SSL PEM file for ZNC